holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The ***“Ratifiers”*** are adopting this ***“Constitution”*** as the formal authority structure of the specified ***“Organization”***.
 The Ratifiers and all other ***“Partners”*** the Organization has engaged to take part in its governance and operations must do so in alignment with the rules and processes defined herein.

-The Ratifiers or their successors may amend this Constitution or repeal it using whatever process they relied upon to adopt it.
-Amendments must be in writing and published where all Partners can access them.
+The Ratifiers or their successors may amend this Constitution or repeal it using whatever authority they relied upon to adopt it.
+Amendments must be in writing and published to all Partners.

 ## Article 1: Organizational Structure